Header

-Open positions and bachelor/master topics
+Open PhD student position and bachelor/master topics

 We offer several topics for bachelor and master theses within the framework of our research projects.
 Examples are: tests of new photosensors in liquid xenon and argon at UZH; measurements of fundamental properties of liquid xenon as a radiation detection material with small detectors in our lab; material radioassay with a high-purity Ge detector (Gator) LNGS; hardware, MC simulations and data analysis for Qrocodile, an SNSPD-based dark matter experiment; data analysis of XENONnT and LEGEND-200 data; hardware, MC simulation and analysis projects for Xenoscope, a liquid xenon platform in our laboratory.